-A wide variety of other subjects are considered at each meeting, including the Headteacher's report, reports from sub-committees and, very importantly, the approval of all major policies which underpin the running of the school and regular updates on School Governance.
+A wide variety of other subjects are considered at each meeting, including the Headteacher's report, the approval of all major policies which underpin the running of the school and regular updates on School Governance.

-Most Governors, in addition to sitting on the main Governing Body, attend the meetings of at least one of the committees so that each Governor attends a meeting between seven and ten times a year, together with visits to the academy for other reasons.
-We also try to attend public events such as secondary open evening, academy play performances, music concerts, the annual awards ceremony and sports events.
+Most Governors, in addition to sitting on the main Governing Body, undertake visits to the school for other reasons.
+We also try to attend public events, such as secondary transfer evening, school play performances, music concerts, the annual awards evening and sports events.

-In addition, individual Governors take a special interest in specific areas of the academy such as Child Protection, SEND, the More Able Student programme and Careers and Guidance.
+In addition, individual Governors take a special interest in specific areas of school activity, such as Safeguarding, SEN, Pupil Premium and Health and Safety.

-Most queries about the management of RBA and the progress of any individual child should be directed in the first instance to the school itself but I or other governors will be happy to answer any more general questions, particularly in relation to the role of the governing body as we would welcome any new members.
+Most queries about the management of RBA and the progress of any individual child should be directed in the first instance to the school itself but the Chair of Governors/Clerk to the Governors will be happy to answer any more general questions, particularly in relation to the role of the Governing Body.